PinkDiamond1/docs-24/docs/reference/starlark-reference.md

     src = "/tmp/foo"

     # The ID to give the files artifact that will be produced.
-    # If none is specified, Kurtosis will generate a random hex-encoded 36-bit UUID.
+    # If none is specified, Kurtosis will generate a random hex-encoded 36-bit ID.
     # OPTIONAL (Default: "")
     artifact_id = "my-favorite-artifact-id",
 )